 We see the best results by writing a high-quality article about the topic first, then go back and lightly optimize.
 We don’t optimize with search engines in mind, we optimize with searchers in mind.
 It’s important that they be able to find the post, but it’s just as important that they arrive to find an outstanding, relevant article that’s unique and easy to read.
 The information you provide should be well-researched when applicable, with links to reputable resources such as studies and respected websites.
 It’s no coincidence that search engines use algorithms that determine quality.
 If your content is exceptional, you’ve won half the battle already.

 Social media can diversify your traffic sources and be very effective at drawing in new readers.
 Choose which networks are best suited for your target market and focus on those.
 You don’t have to have an Instagram account just because a lot of other bloggers do, for example, but if you’re a fashion blogger you’ll benefit from spending a lot of time on the network.
 If you have a B2B site you may want to skip Instagram altogether and focus on LinkedIn and Twitter.
 Knowing where your potential readers hang out is one of the most important ways to be successful.
-You may find tools (such as Canada’s Hootsuite) are a helpful way to manage social media posts and related data.
+You may find post sharing tools are a helpful way to manage social media posts and related data.

 Name your blog posts with potential readers in mind as well.
 Irresistible headlines (not to be confused with “clickbait”) can bring readers in from search engines, social media, ads, and your newsletter if you have one.

 Speaking of newsletters, for many years, people who market websites have said “The money is in the list!”
 They’re referring to a mailing list, to which you can send a newsletter, automated “drip” courses, or other useful and interesting information.
 The vast majority of blog subscribers aren’t going to want to hear from you too often and they don’t want you emailing them with every little offer.
 That works great for some business categories, including the “make money online” type, which is why gurus will suggest we all do it.
 Don’t listen to them.
 You know what your audience wants and you know what annoys you, so go with your gut.
 No matter how you handle it, you should consider building your email list using any number of list management options (both free and paid).
-A popular email marketing software designed specifically for bloggers is ConvertKit.
+A popular email marketing software is Aweber.

 Remember to comply with Canadian anti-spam legislation (CASL), along with the laws of any other countries your target audience lives in.
 Basically, you need to make sure your list management software can be set to “double opt-in”.
 That means the person signs up and then has to confirm the subscription from their email.
 Doing so will protect you in the event that someone accuses you of spamming them.
 Never add people to your list without their permission.